sachinsu/sachinsu.github.io/work_journal/journal2022.md

     costs
     - One of the main functions of System 2 is to monitor and control thoughts and actions “suggested” by System 1, allowing some to be expressed directly in behavior and suppressing or modifying others.
     -  System 1 is impulsive and intuitive; System 2 is capable of reasoning, and it is cautious, but at least for some people it is also lazy.
+    - Principle of Skill training - rewards for improved performance works better than punishment of mistakes.

 - “Semmelweis Reflex” is a metaphor for our reflex-like tendency to reject new evidence or new knowledge because it contradicts our established norms, beliefs, or paradigms.